FOUNDATIONS OF BUILDING A STADIUM

 THE EVOLUTION OF THE SPORTS STADIUM

 While the origins of the sports stadium can be traced to the ancient Greeks, the first modern facilities were constructed in the mid-to-late 19th century.
-These sport venues were designed with practicality in mind — the goal was to hold as many spectators as possible, and amenities were virtually non-existent.
+These sports venues were designed with practicality in mind — the goal was to hold as many spectators as possible, and amenities were virtually non-existent.
 Most of these early structures were single-purpose facilities constructed mainly of wood, several of which were ultimately destroyed by fire.
-Goodison Park, a Liverpool, England soccer stadium that opened in 1892, was the first sports facility to feature a concrete-and-steel construction.
+Goodison Park, a Liverpool, England, soccer stadium that opened in 1892, was the first sports facility to feature a concrete-and-steel construction.

 The trend of single-purpose stadiums continued through much of the 20th century.
 Facilities such as Fenway Park in Boston, which opened in 1912, and Ebbets Field in Brooklyn and Wrigley Field in Chicago, both of which were completed in 1914, were specifically built for baseball.
 Designed to blend into the surrounding city neighborhoods, these facilities featured relatively small seating capacities and provided fans with an intimate, up-close ballpark experience that almost made them feel as though they were part of the action.